monicakr1/DH110/assignment06/readme2.md

-interactive prototype: High Fidelity Prototype (Part 2: Blue)
+# interactive prototype: High Fidelity Prototype (Part 2: Blue)

-Details of the grading rubric and instruction can be found [here].
+## DH 110, Monica Rhee

 Please add to the previous github documentation (on UI design) with your interactive prototype (BOLD in blue):